-While shopping online is much safer than sending your credit card number through the mail, there are still precautions you should take when it comes to electronic transactions.
+While shopping online can be safer than sending your credit card number through the mail, there are still precautions you should take when it comes to electronic transactions.

 - Be sure that any page that asks you to enter credit card or other personal information has “https” in the address bar (the “s” means secure).
 Remember, “https” not just “http”.

 - Don’t provide any personal information, including a credit card number, unless you initiated the contact.
-Legitimate businesses will not reach out, asking for your credit card number without a valid reason.
+Legitimate businesses will not reach out, asking for your credit card number.

 Shopping with credit cards is both familiar and convenient.
-With a little extra effort, it can also be relatively safe.
+With a little extra effort, you can also help ensure that your credit card data stays safe.